folz/Museau/README.md

 >
 > No fixtures found.

-Now the Django app should be runnable.
-Test to make sure the application runs:
+Now the Django app should be runnable:

 `$ python Museau/manage.py runserver`